A Complete Guide to Sacred Valley: Peru’s Hidden Gem

 - Chinchero Route: bus stop Pavitos Street s/n, Cusco

 These buses leave every day from Cusco and stop in each town in the Sacred Valley.
-This is a very economical way of visiting the Sacred Valley, as each way costs around 5 Sol (USD$ 2).
+This is a very cheap way to visit the Sacred Valley, as each way costs around 5 Sol (USD$ 2).

-Take the Train to Ollantaytambo and Then Take a Tour of Sacred Valley
+Take the Train to Ollantaytambo and Then Tour Sacred Valley

 Main Attractions in the Sacred Valley

-On our 1-day tour to visit the Sacred Valley we stopped at 5 main attractions.
+On our 1-day tour to Sacred Valley we stopped at 5 main attractions.
 These included Pisac, Ollantaytambo, Moray, Chinchero and the Maras Salt Mines.

 The first stop in the Sacred Valley was just 30 minutes outside of Cusco.
 Chinchero is home to the Peruvian weaving, where many handcrafts are exported to the neighboring cities, such as Cusco.